digital-technologies-teachers-aotearoa/dtta-website/README.md

 ## Environments and deployments

-Environments are configured with a YAML file within the `environments/` directory.
+Environments are configured with configuration files within an `environments/` directory.

 ### Environments

 The following environments are supported:

-- UAT (User acceptance testing) - `uat.yml`
+- UAT (User acceptance testing) - `environments/uat/`

 Production will be added a later stage.

 ### Environment file configuration

-The following keys are supported:
+The following keys are supported within the `versions.yml` file:

 - `ams` - Value corresponds to a tag for an available [AMS Docker image](https://github.com/digital-technologies-teachers-aotearoa/ams/pkgs/container/ams-django).